jiang-zhu/paleocamp/intro.md

 ---
-## Prerequisites
-Very simple introdution to Unix, Python, Jupyter, and NCAR resources and access.

----
 ## Overall learning objectives
 * Know basic structure of CESM as a software
 * Learn to set up and validate simple experiments with CESM
 * Learn to use Python/Jupyter Nobebooks to analyze and visualize model output and assess model-data agreement.

 ---
 ## Three main modules